matloff/TidyverseSkeptic/README.md

 open-source project.*

-It should be noted that neither Hadley nor anyone else one from RStudio is in the elite, 20-member R Core Group, which guides the development of the language.
+It should be noted that neither Hadley nor anyone else one from RStudio is a memner of the elite, 20-member R Core Group, which guides the development of the language.
 The Tidyverse thus is tantamount to an *end-run around the leaders of this open-source project*.
 As any expert in organizational behavior will tell you, this does not augur well for the